Install Dash Enterprise on a Bare Metal Server - Airgapped

 Unzip your Installation Plan and open the config file.
 Edit the following variable values:

 About storing and resetting this password: We recommend storing this password in your organization’s password manager, and giving access to any other members of your team who will be managing the Dash Enterprise system (notably performing upgrades and obtaining support bundles).
 This password is not retrievable with a kubectl command.
 It can be changed in the Admin Console UI by anyone who is able to log in with the current password.
-If lost, reset it by downloading the KOTS CLI and running kubectl kots reset-password plotly-system.
+If lost, reset it by running enter_bootstrap_pod.sh on your server and then kubectl kots reset-password -n plotly-system.

 If your organization uses its own custom CA (with the internal root CA certificate installed on users’ systems), you can add the internal root CA certificate to Dash Enterprise with INTERNAL_CA_CERTIFICATE.
 It must be a .crt file and contain the root certificate only—not the full chain.
 Provide it as follows: